bhrmdgr/PatiYuvaa/README.md

 ## 🎯 Purpose

 - Reduce the number of abandoned pets
-- Simplify and speed up the adoption process
+- Simplify and speed up the adoption process.
-- Promote ethical and free pet adoption
+- Promote ethical and free pet adoption.
-- Provide a humane solution for pet owners who can no longer care for their animals
+- Provide a humane solution for pet. owners who can no longer care for their animals.

 ## 📸 Screenshots